AntoineBlondon/Sunko-Interpreter/README.md

 ### Comments

-Comments in Sunko begin with a semicolon (`#`) and extend to the end of the line.
+Comments in Sunko begin with a Hashtag (`#`) and extend to the end of the line.
 Comments are ignored by the interpreter and are useful for adding notes and explanations within your code.

 ```
 # This is a comment